killercup/presentation-diesel-adventure/Readme.md

 **[docs.diesel.rs](http://docs.diesel.rs)**

-Protip: Just search for what you think it should be called
+Pro tip: Just search for what you think it should be called

 # A Duality of Types {#mapping-types}